-f.
+- (4) Class D Licenses.
+Persons who are employed by, associated with, or provide goods or services to other business enterprises of the Band may be required to make application for and obtain a Class D license in order to do business with or to be employed by such business enterprises.
+The Gaming Commission will issue requirements and procedures for obtaining a Class D license, including requirements for payment of any license fees applicable to the Class D license, as such business enterprises are developed on the Reservation. - f.
 License Renewal.
-Class A and Class B licenses shall be subject to renewal at least every two (2) years, and may be revoked or suspended upon the occurrence of any act which, if known during the application process, would have tended to disqualify such person for such a license.
+Class A and Class B licenses shall be subject to renewal at least annually, and may be revoked or suspended upon the occurrence of any act which, if known during the application process, would have tended to disqualify such person for such a license. - g.

-g.
 Temporary Licenses.
 Pending completion of an investigation for a license, temporary licenses of no more than ninety (90) days duration may be issued by the Gaming Commission if in its sole discretion it deems it appropriate to do so.
 Such licenses shall permit the licensee to engage in such activities and pursuant to such terms and conditions as may be specified by the Gaming Commission.
-Such temporary licenses shall expire 90 days from date of issuance, upon issuance of a regular license, or until an earlier specified expiration date, whichever occurs first.
+Such temporary licenses shall expire ninety (90) days from date of issuance, upon issuance of a regular license, or until an earlier specified expiration date, whichever occurs first. - h.

-h.
 License Investigations.
-The Gaming Commission may employ all reasonable means, including the engagement of outside services and investigators and the holding of hearings, to acquire the information necessary to determine whether or not a license should issue.
-Applicants shall also agree to release all information necessary in order for the Gaming Commission to achieve its goals under this section and to furnish such information to the Bureau of Indian Affairs, the NIGC, or such other agency as may be required by law.
+The Gaming Commission may employ all reasonable means, including the engagement of outside services and investigators and the holding of hearings, to acquire the information necessary to determine whether or not a license should be issued.
+Applicants shall also agree to release all information necessary in order for the Gaming Commission to achieve its goals under this section and to furnish such information to the Bureau of Indian Affairs, the NIGC, or such other agency as may be required by law. - i.

-i.
 License Fees.
-Unless specifically waived by the Gaming Commission, all persons applying for a Class A, B or C license shall be required to pay all applicable license fees and costs when due, including a reasonable deposit for costs incurred in obtaining information in connection with the license application.
+Unless specifically waived by the Gaming Commission, all license applicants shall be required to pay all applicable license fees and costs when due, including a reasonable deposit for costs incurred in obtaining information in connection with the license application.
 Applicants who are Tribal Members will not be charged a license fee or costs.
 Estimates of licensing costs shall be provided to applicants upon reasonable request.
-All fees and costs must be received by the Gaming Commission prior to issuance of the license.
+Payment for all fees and costs must be received by the Gaming Commission prior to issuance of the license.